 I happened to have an argument with someone online regarding the movie Showgirls.
 They said that the film was ‘godawful’, ‘so bad its good’ and that they only watch the film ‘ironically’.

 This is the ultimate irony- the cynical and jaded viewers who are willing to sit with their arms crossed and are ready to laugh at a film are showing themselves up massively.
 They’re showing that they don’t understand the medium of film.
-They are also conveying the impression that whilst they are laughing at that cult classic that has redefined genres we all know that they are most at home with a mainstream Hollywood CGI shitfest.
+They’re also showing that whilst they are laughing at that cult classic that has redefined genres and subgenres, we all know that they are most at home with a mainstream Hollywood CGI shitfest.
 The jokes on them.

 Life is way too short to watch bad films ironically.
 And the thought of seeing Mad Max:Fury Road again actually gives me nightmares.